How to Refinance from a USDA Loan to a Conventional Loan

 Step 1: Check If You’re Eligible to Refinance

-Before starting the refinance process, you must ensure your loan is eligible.
-For some USDA refinance options, such as the Streamlined-Assist Refinance, you must wait at least 12 months after the loan is originated.
+Before starting the process, confirm that your loan is eligible.
+For some USDA refinance options — such as the Streamlined-Assist — you must wait at least 12 months after the loan was originated.
+For a conventional refinance, you’ll need to meet credit, equity, and income requirements set by your lender.

 Step 2: Find a Lender